persteenolsen/pso-gatsby-blog-one/src/posts/2024-03-15-asp-net-6-signup-mssql-api.md

   - REST API
   - .NET Blazor
   - C#
-  - MS SQL
+  - MSSQL
   - SQLite
 tags:
   - dot-net
   - ef-core
   - sqlite
   - c#
-  - ms-sql
+  - mssql
   - rest-api
   - sqlite
 ---

-.NET 6 REST API with C# using Entity Framework Core + Remote MS SQL for Prod + local SQLite DB for Dev consumed by a Blazor Client serving as a Membership System
+.NET 6 REST API with C# using Entity Framework Core + Remote MSSQL for Prod + local SQLite DB for Dev consumed by a Blazor Client serving as a Membership System

 <p>The Web API was made without the ASP.NET Core Identity using custom JWT middleware</p>